Importing home accessories

 Product requirements

-There is a European directive (2001/95/EC) for general product safety that protects consumers.
-European producers and importers of products from outside the EEA, the European Economic Area, are required to provide information on safety and health risks.
 Home accessories are subject to additional rules and regulations.
 Product requirements depend on the material used and the degree to which the product may pose a health risk to consumers.
 Below are the most common product rules for home accessories.

 Wooden home accessories

-The EU Regulation on Deforestation-free products (EUDR) will largely replace the European Timber Regulation (EUTR) from 30 December 2024.
-The EUTR will then continue to apply only to timber harvested before 29 June 2023 and placed on the EU market from 30 December 2024 until 2028.
+The EU Regulation on Deforestation-free products (EUDR) will largely replace the European Timber Regulation (EUTR) from 30 December 2025.

 EUDR: deforestation-free products

-The EUDR is a European law to combat deforestation.
+The EUDR is a European law to fight deforestation.
 The law targets raw materials that often contribute to deforestation, including wood.
 But also on products made from wood such as furniture.
 As an importer, you have to prove that these products do not come from deforested areas.

-The law comes into effect on 30 December 2024.
-For micro and small businesses, the law will take effect on 30 June 2025.
+The law comes into effect on 30 December 2025.
+For micro and small businesses, the law will take effect on 30 June 2026.
 Micro and small businesses, according to the EUDR, are businesses that meet at least two of the following criteria:

 • Less than 50 employees